 Each year NCNPS typically funds two to three Alice Zawadzki Land Conservation grants up to $3,000 each for land purchases that conserve natural plant habitats and communities.
 Land conservancies, non-profit groups, and agencies involved in conservation of native plant habitat are invited to apply for grants using the online application form.

-Review of grants will now occur once a year.
+Review of grants occurs once a year.
 The deadline for submission is June 1 of each year.

 Land conservation projects may include, but are not limited to: